“Sometimes the only thing we need is inspiration.”

 I can handle it, but I so much wish I would have started back on college.

 I’m still very impressed to see some Videos from Michael just to notice how young is he and he’s still doing so much better than me.
 It used to drive me nuts, but nowadays I know anyone can achieve great things as long as you follow your passion.
 It doesn’t matter if you’re graduated or not.
 It doesn’t matter if you didn’t study something or not (not saying that’s Michael’s case).
 As long as you love something, you’ll be able to outrun the competition.

 Of course there’s a lot more to read at Income Diary.
 Michael and his team are experts on how to drive massive traffic by creating top lists and long pillar articles.
 I feel like most of their posts are just legendary.
 Michael also created a Pop-Up plugin to increase your list building speed, and while I’m not a big fan of pop ups, I just need to admit that he’s been doing well with that.

 Make sure you sign up to his list, especially if you’re just starting a blog.
 They haven’t been as active as they were some months ago, and Michael has been working on alternative projects, but his writers create great content too.

 Jon is one of those guys that you can’t forget after you read his posts.
-Jon Morrow is a great writer and the owner of Boost Blog Traffic and Guest Blogging.
+Jon Morrow is a great writer and the owner of Smart Blogger and Guest Blogging.
 More important, Jon is Associate Editor at Coppyblogger.

 However, Jon has muscular dystrophy (read his story) and he has been loosing the ability to move his body except from his face.
 Which makes everything more interesting because Jonathan is the living example of a person who can be successful on anything we wants, as long as he wants it.
 No physical limits are going to stop Jon from conquering his dreams, and that’s the best thing you can learn from someone.